moecherry99/GraphTheory/README.txt

 program uses the *, . or | operators.
 A demo version of the Shunting Yard algorithms capabilities is shown at the start of the program to show you how it changes these given strings.
-It then uses Thompsons Construction to show how these symbols are dealt with on the Non-Deterministic Finate Automaton.
+It then uses Thompsons Construction to show how these symbols are dealt with on the Non-Deterministic Finite Automaton.

 A class called "nfa" is made with an initial and an accept state.
 What this constructor does is create the nfa in memory and we will then take our string made